📝 Catering, events & group arrangements · ⏱️ 3 min read

 ⚠️ Note:

-Always calculate based on the booked number of people, not the number that actually shows up.
-Your costs are based on your purchases and prep.
+Always calculate based on the booked number of people, not actual attendance.
+Your costs are locked in by your purchasing and prep decisions.

 From F&B costs to selling price

-Your F&B costs are not yet your selling price.
-You also need to include staff, overhead, and profit:
+Your ingredient costs are just the starting point.
+You still need to cover staff, overhead, and generate profit:

 Selling price per person = F&B costs / (Desired F&B percentage / 100)